Every Child has the Right to

 Mainstreaming children and youth concerns in urban developmentACE engages in inclusive planning to fulfil the rights of children by promoting and creating child friendly urban environments.

 - ACE has won the bid to host the next IPA conference in Jaipur, India in 2020.
-This will give a strong boost to promoting right to play in India which has the world's largest child population - 472 million to be exact - and very little focus on play needs of children!
-We are super proud and excited to get this opportunity!
+This will give a strong boost to promoting right to play in India which has the world's largest child population and very little focus on play needs of children!
+Event Poster

 - ACE CEO Dr. Sudeshna Chatterjee has been elected to the IPA international board.

 ACE is leading the Outdoor Classroom Day Campaign in India to be celebrated across India's schools on November 1, 2018 backed by Project Dirt, UK and Unilever global.

 In 2017, 120,761 children across 595 Indian schools in 26 states and 3 union territories celebrated the first-ever Outdoor Classroom Day in India by playing and taking their lessons outside.
 Thank you teachers, principals, parents, volunteers and influencers!